Harry Sandbach: Career

 After graduating, he was appointed to an assistant lectureship at the University of Manchester from 1926 to 1929.
 In 1927 he was awarded a fellowship at Trinity College, Cambridge, and in 1929 left Manchester to take up a lectureship at the college.
 In 1951 he was appointed as the Brereton Reader in Classics, and in 1967 given a professorship, which he held until his retirement in 1970.
 In 1968, he was made a Fellow of the British Academy.
-Within Trinity, he was a tutor from 1945–1952 and senior tutor from 1952–56; in 1940–41 he held the University position of Junior Proctor.
+Within Trinity, he was a tutor from 1945 to 1952 and senior tutor from 1952 to 1956; in 1940–41 he held the university position of Junior Proctor.

 During the Second World War, Sandbach served as an air raid warden between 1939 and 1943.
 He was seconded to the Admiralty in 1943–45, where he worked in the Economic Section of the Topographic Department.

 Sandbach produced translations of books VII, IX, XI, and XV of Plutarch's Moralia, published by the Loeb Classical Library, as well as material by Menander.
 In retirement, he published works on Menander, the Stoics, and Greco-Roman theatre.